kiks7/heappy/README.md

 ## What
 An homemade simulation of heap memory management to better understand it.
-The 'game mode' is more reliable, you can arbitrary allocate a new memory of free existing chunks in order to see how they react.
-A better approach could muse linked lists, but I didn't.
+The 'game mode' is more reliable, you can arbitrary allocate a new memory or free existing chunks in order to see how they react.
+A better approach could use linked lists, but I didn't.

 !bad code inside!
 (I was understanding CPP while coding this)